top of page

 Giving up the car does not mean giving up the chance to get out and about.
 There are many ways to stay mobile, social, and connected, even without driving.
 Exploring transport alternatives together can help make this feel like a shift rather than a full stop.

-What Are the Options in East Sussex?
+What Are the Options in our Area?

 Volunteer Driver Services Some areas have schemes where trained volunteers provide lifts to appointments, shops, or social activities.
 These services are often coordinated by churches, community centres, or charities.